Basecamp vs Teamwork 2026: Which Project Management Tool Is Actually Worth Your Money?

 Key Features

-- Campfire — real-time group chat per project
+- Campfire — real-time chat per project

 What Basecamp Does Well